csdms/babelizer/docs/source/glossary.rst

    configuration file

-      A file that contains information, including initial values of parameters, for setting up a :term:`model`.
+      A file, usually in a text-based format, that lists the tunable parameters of a :term:`model` and supplies their initial values.

    coupling